by Khadijah Elshayyal in Identity on 14th February, 2022

 We need to not only acknowledge the scale of the problem but to move towards concrete steps to effect change.

-Khadijah Elshayyal is a specialist on Muslims in Britain at the University of Edinburgh.
+Khadijah Elshayyal is a specialist on Muslims in Britain at SOAS and the University of Edinburgh.
 She is the author of Muslim Identity Politics: Islam, activism and equality in Britain, and Scottish Muslims in Numbers: understanding Scotland’s Muslims through the 2011 Census.
-Twitter: @DrKElshayyal
+Follow her on Twitter: @DrKElshayyal